toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Getting-Started.md

 1. Navigate to the Spam label in the navigation drawer
 2. Select the email(s) you want to recover
-3. Tap the shield with check icon
+3. Tap the shield with arrow icon
 4. The emails will be moved back to the inbox
 5. URLs in these emails will be removed from the blacklist